The-Team-They-Call-02/Vidyodaya/README.md

 ### POLISH

-The NPO could use this site as their own starting today.
-The backend is currently deployed with Heroku and the front end is deployed on Netlify.
+The NGO could use this site as their own starting today.
+The back end is currently deployed with Heroku and the front end is deployed on Netlify.
 The main features of the site are fully functional.